Ingenieur81/TournamentTracker/README.md

 ## Purpose
 This repository is my introduction to programming in C# using .net and Visual Studio.
+And also an introduction to SQL and databases.
 Below is the planning stage of the application as described by the tutorial.

 ## Application requirements: